Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

+---
+page_type: sample
+name: An Angular single-page application calling an AspNetCore web API which calls the Microsoft Graph API using the on-behalf-of (OBO) flow
+description: An Angular single-page application signing-in a user and calling an AspNetCore Web API protected with Azure AD.
+The Web API in turn then calls the Microsoft Graph API using the on-behalf-of (OBO) flow
+languages:
+ -  typescript
+ -  csharp
+products:
+ - azure-active-directory
+ - msal-js
+ - msal-angular
+ - microsoft-identity-web
+urlFragment: ms-identity-javascript-angular-tutorial
+extensions:
+- services: ms-identity
+- platform: javascript
+- endpoint: AAD v2.0
+- level: 300
+- client: Angular SPA
+- service: .NET Core web API
+---

-# Angular single-page application authorizing .NET Core web API to call Microsoft Graph using on-behalf-of flow
+# An Angular single-page application calling an AspNetCore web API which calls the Microsoft Graph API using the on-behalf-of(OBO) flow

 * [Overview](#overview)
 * [Scenario](#scenario)